 Махди Даријус Наземроаја, „Амерички сан или мапа Русије после Трећег светског рата“, Нови Стандард, Београд, 2014-09-11: http://www.standard.rs/svet/29989; Срђан Перишић, Нова геополитика Русије, Београд: Медија центар „Одбрана“, 2015, 217−245.

 Paul R. Viotti, Mark V. Kauppi, International Relations and World Politics: Security, Economy, Identity, Fourth Edition, Upper Saddle River, New Jersey: Pearson Prentice Hall, 2009, 40.

-Karen A. Mingst, Essentials of International Relations, Third edition, New York−London: W. W. Norton & Company, 2004, 198, 202, 322.
+Karen A. Mingst, Essentials of International Relations, Third Edition, New York−London: W. W. Norton & Company, 2004, 198, 202, 322.

-All US-waged post-Cold War wars, as many others before, have been fought against the international law violating the UN Charter.
+All US-waged post-Cold War wars, like many others before, have been fought against the international law violating the UN Charter.
 Therefore, those wars can be called as unjust contrary to the just war.
 On the concept of just war, see in [Alex J. Bellamy, Just Wars, Cambridge, UK: Polity, 2006].

 Andrew Heywood, Global Politics, London−New York: Palgrave Macmillan, 2011, 209−238.

 Origins of images: Facebook, Twitter, Wikimedia, Wikipedia, Flickr, Google, Imageinjection, Public Domain & Pinterest.

 We would like to ask you to consider a small donation to help our team keep working.
 We accept no advertising and rely only on you, our readers, to keep us digging the truth on history, global politics and international relations.